-- Common Name
+- Scientific Name

 Pronunciation: lay-zee-your-us ee-ga

-Bats observed in the Mexican state of San Luis Potosi started foraging about dusk.
-Nets stretched over ponds at which bats came to drink did not catch any southern yellow bats until about 2 hours after darkness.
-Stomachs of those captured at that time were crammed with insect remains.
-The breeding season is in late winter.
+Bats observed in the Mexican state of San Luis Potosi were observed foraging at dusk.
+Nets stretched over ponds where bats came to drink did not catch any Southern Yellow Bats until about two hours after darkness.
+The stomachs of captured bats were filled with insect remains.